What is Doxxing and what can victims do

 Cyber investigators, who specialize in identifying anonymous users on the internet, can help identify the individual responsible for the doxxing.
 Having a name gives you options:

-• Ask them directly to take the personal information down
+- Ask them directly to take your personal information down.

 People think they are untouchable and anonymous on the internet, but there is no such thing.
 We can identify most anonymous users hiding behind social profiles, websites, phone numbers, email addresses, Instagram, etc.